biaslab/biaslab-hugo/content/alumni/alp.md

     role = "MSc student"
 +++

-Alp Sari is a MSc student in the SPS group of Electrical Engineering department in Eindhoven University of Technology.
-His research focuses on natural gradient methods in constrained Bayesian inference.
+Alp Sari was a MSc student in the SPS group of Electrical Engineering department in Eindhoven University of Technology.
+His research focused on natural gradient methods in constrained Bayesian inference.